-- c.
-Parking may be calculated by maintaining all existing parking and providing additional parking at a ratio of 0.5 parking spaces per bedroom for the newly legalized units for a project located within one half mile of a Major Transit Stop, which is a site containing an existing rail transit station, a ferry terminal served by either a bus or rail transit service, or the intersection of two or more major bus routes with a frequency of service interval of 15 minutes or less during the morning and afternoon peak commute period or a major transit stop included in the applicable Regional Transportation Plan/ Sustainable Community Strategy (RTP/STS). - d.
+- General Incentive Programs - d.
 If the net new number of required parking spaces is other than a whole number, it shall be rounded up to the next whole number. - 6.
-The applicant shall be eligible for up to three concessions or incentives in accordance with Government Code Section 65915(d)(2), depending on the percentage of restricted affordable units provided.
-For the purposes of this subdivision, a concession or incentive means a reduction in a site development standard or a modification of zoning code requirements or architectural design requirements that exceed the minimum building standards approved by the California Building Standards Commission, including, but not limited to, a reduction in lot amenity space requirements and in the ratio of vehicular parking spaces that would otherwise be required. - 7.
-Additional Incentives.
-The City may not apply a development standard that will physically preclude the legalization of a project which meets the eligibility criteria of Paragraph C.3.c. above at the densities or with the concessions or incentives permitted by this Section.
-Development standards, include, but are not limited to: a site condition; a height limitation; a setback requirement; a floor area ratio; an lot amenity space requirement; or a parking ratio that applies to a residential development pursuant to any ordinance, general plan element, specific plan, charter, or other local condition, law, policy, resolution, or regulation.
+The applicant shall be eligible for up to three concessions or incentives in accordance with California Government Code Section 65915(d)(2), depending on the percentage of restricted affordable units provided.
+For the purposes of this Section, a concession or incentive means a reduction in a site development standard or a modification of zoning code requirements or architectural design requirements that exceed the minimum building standards approved by the California Building Standards Commission, including, but not limited to, a reduction in lot amenity space requirements and in the ratio of vehicular parking spaces that would otherwise be required.

+E. Additional Incentives

+- 1. The City may not apply a development standard that will physically preclude the legalization of a project which meets the eligibility criteria of Sec.
+9.4.4.C.
+(Applicability) at the densities or with the concessions or incentives permitted by this Section.
+Development standards, include, but are not limited to: a site condition; a height limitation; a setback requirement; a floor area ratio; an lot amenity space requirement; or a parking ratio that applies to a residential development pursuant to any ordinance, General Plan element, Specific Plan, charter, or other local condition, law, policy, resolution, or regulation.
 Development standards do not include conditions imposed through discretionary approvals.
-Incentives shall not be used to exempt compliance with performance standards. - 8.
-The street dedication provisions of Article 10 (Streets and Parks) shall not apply when units are legalized under this Section. - 9.
-Relationship to the Affordable Housing Incentive Guidelines.
-The City's Affordable Housing Incentive Guidelines shall not apply to projects under this Subsection.
+Incentives shall not be used to exempt compliance with performance standards. - 2.
+The street dedication provisions of Article 10 (Streets and Parks) shall not apply when units are legalized under this Section.

+F. Relationship to the Affordable Housing Incentive Guidelines

+The City's Affordable Housing Incentive Guidelines shall not apply to projects under this Section.

-E. Records and Agreements
+G. Records and Agreements

-Prior to the issuance of any building permit, a covenant acceptable to the Los Angeles Housing and Community Investment Department, or its successor agency, shall be recorded with the

-Los Angeles County Recorder, quaranteeing that each required restricted affordable unit shall be reserved and maintained for at least 55 years from the issuance of the Certificate of Occupancy.
+Prior to the issuance of any building permit, a covenant acceptable to the Los Angeles Housing and Community Investment Department, or its successor agency, shall be recorded with the Los Angeles County Recorder, guaranteeing that each required restricted affordable unit shall be reserved and maintained for at least 55 years from the issuance of the Certificate of Occupancy.

 SEC.
 9.4.5.
-DOWNTOWN ADAPTIVE REUSE PROJECTS.
+DOWNTOWN ADAPTIVE REUSE PROJECTS

 The purpose of this Section is to revitalize the Downtown Community Plan Area, and implement the General Plan by facilitating the conversion of older, economically distressed, or historically significant buildings to apartments, live/work units, offices, or visitor-serving facilities.
-This will help to reduce vacant space as well as preserve Downtown's architectural and cultural past and encourage the development of a live/work and residential community Downtown, thus creating a more balanced ratio between housing and jobs in the region's primary employment center.
-This revitalization will also facilitate the development of a "24-hour city" and encourage mixed commercial and residential uses in order to improve air quality and reduce vehicle trips and vehicle miles traveled by locating residents, jobs, hotels and transit services near each other.
+This will help to reduce vacant space as well as preserve Downtown's architectural and cultural past and encourage the development of a live/work and residential community Downtown, creating a more balanced ratio between housing and jobs in the region's primary employment center.
+This revitalization will also facilitate the development of a "24-hour city" and encourage mixed commercial and residential uses in order to improve air quality and reduce vehicle trips and vehicle miles traveled by locating residents, jobs, hotels, and transit services near each other.